alexbevi/alexbevi.github.com/_posts/2016-02-23-just-finished-shadowrun.markdown

 published: true
 ---

 I had this game finished around Christmas, but I find my motivation for writing these articles is starting to languish.
-I'm hoping to get that spark back with the next couple of titles i'll be tackling, even though Shadownrun was one of my favourite SNES games of all time.
+I'm hoping to get that spark back with the next couple of titles i'll be tackling, even though Shadowrun was one of my favourite SNES games of all time.

 ![](/images/shadowrun/shadowrun.001.png)